huoshenlaile/gpu-perf/README.md

 # PyTorch GEMM TFLOPS and Memory Bandwidth Benchmark

 This Python script uses PyTorch to measure the performance of General Matrix Multiply (GEMM) operations in TFLOPS and memory bandwidth in GB/s on a given hardware device.
-It supports CPU, CUDA-enabled GPUs, and Apple MPS.
-This script will **not** likely reflect the peak performance of the hardware, but it can be useful to reflect the actual performance in PyTorch machine learning applications.
+It supports CPU, CUDA-enabled GPUs, Apple MPS, Huawei Ascend, and Moore Threads GPU.
+This script **may not** reflect the peak performance of the hardware, but it can be useful to reflect the actual performance in PyTorch machine learning applications.

 ## Features